Contents of history blog posts

 More than just a traffic island: The history behind Parliament Square.
 Parliament Square.
 19th century.

 Civil war, centre of London and a memorial to a queen: The story behind Charing Cross.
-Eleanor Cross.
+Eleanor Cross sculpture.
 19th century and 13th century.

 Seen a Dolphin in the Thames?
 Story behind the lamps on the Thames Embankment.
-Dolphin street lights by the Thames.
+Street lights by the Thames.
 19th century.

 Temple Bar: The only surviving gateway into the City of London.
 Temple Bar.
 17th century.

 This train ain’t going nowhere: A visit to London’s lost tube station Aldwych.
-Aldwych tube station.
+Disused tube station.
 1900s.

 A bit of bling amongst the green: The glistening Albert Memorial in Hyde Park.
-Albert Memorial.
+Albert Memorial monument.
 19th century.

 A look inside Battersea Power Station before the developers move in.
-Battersea Power Station.
+Art deco power station.
 1930s.

 The water’s run dry: A Georgian pump lanquishing on Cornhill.
 Water pump on Cornhill.
 18th century.

 Holding Out For A Hero: A monument to heroes at Postman’s Park.
-Postman’s Park.
+Victorian monument.
 1900s.

 Who moved the Thames?
 York Water Gate at Embankment Gardens.
 York Water Gate.
 17th century.

 Inside out: A rare chance to step inside the Lloyd’s Building at Open House.
-Lloyd’s Building.
+Lloyd’s Building skyscraper.
 1980s.

 St Bride’s Church, Fleet Street – where the tiered wedding cake began!
-St Bride’s Fleet Street.
+St Bride’s Fleet Street church.
 17th century.

 Christ Church Greyfriars: A little bit of nature amidst the concrete jungle of the City.
-Christ Church Greyfriars.
+Christ Church Greyfriars ruins.
 17th century.

 What’s that small Tardis-looking thing?
 Story behind London’s police telephone posts.
 Police telephone posts.
 1920s.